 STEP 2 Application Online

 STEP 3 More things you should know.

 You'll receive a digital admission letter within 7 days if all documents are correct.
-After reciving the paper letter, apply for a learning Chinese visa to Taiwan.
+After receiving the paper letter, apply for a learning Chinese visa to Taiwan.

 - Failing to register within the first two weeks leads to the cancellation of your admission and accommodation reservation.
-Limitted exception might be granted for prior notification.
+Limited exceptions might be granted for prior notification.

-- No acception of cutting in the classes after the program has already started for more than a month.
+- Not acceptable of cutting in the classes after the program has already started for more than a month.

-- Summer quarter(the month of May to early August) is a time for high demand of accommodation.
-Send in your application 6 months ahead if you plan to come in summer quarter and need the housing service.
+- The Summer quarter(the month of May to early August) is a time for the high demand for accommodation.
+Send in your application 6 months ahead if you plan to come in the summer quarter and need the housing service.

 See how our students said about our quarter program.

 ▲This Japanese student had been attending our Chinese quarter program and became very fluent in Chinese.
-He was invitied to give a talk at TEDxDongWuU 2015.
+He was invited to give a talk at TEDxDongWuU 2015.